RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       # Use `SelectFieldFromApi` to configure the select field for the entry.
       ui:field: SelectFieldFromApi

+      ui:options:
         # The Path on the Backstage API and the parameters to fetch the data for the dropdown
-      ui:path: 'catalog/entity-facets'
+        path: 'catalog/entity-facets'
-      ui:params:
+        params:
           facet: 'kind'

         # This selects the array element from the API fetch response.
 It finds the array with the name kind
         # under the facets object
-      ui:arraySelector: 'facets.kind'
+        arraySelector: 'facets.kind'

         # (Optional) This selects the field in the array to use for the value of each select item.
 If its not specified
         # it will use the value of the item directly.
-      ui:valueSelector: 'count'
+        valueSelector: 'count'
         # (Optional) This selects the field in the array to use for the label of each select item.
-      ui:labelSelector: 'value'
+        labelSelector: 'value'
 ```

 ### `number`